Renindstone/Renindstone/README.md

 - 👋 Hi, I’m @Renindstone
 - 👀 I’m interested in Web Development, videogame creation and software deveploment
 - 🌱 I’m currently learning html, css and javascript
-- 📫 How to reach me
+- 📫 How to reach me, Gmail: renzofarestenazoanunez@gmail.com
-    Gmail: renzofarestenazoanunez@gmail.com
 - ⚡One curious thing about me: I love fishing, i can stay many hours waiting for a fish

 <!---